-A comedy with some accessible dark streaks, What About Bob? features, to me, Bill Murray’s career-best comedic performance.
-He takes a break from his wise-ass routine to dole out a manipulative childlike dependent basket case who genuinely wants to belong.
+A comedy with accessible dark streaks, What About Bob? features what In consider to be Bill Murray’s best comedic performance.
+He takes a break from his wise-ass routine to dole out a manipulative and dependent childlike basket case who genuinely wants to belong.
 Bob Wiley never feels like a schtick; we immediately buy him as a character.
-Murray gives Bob such a genuinely endearing quality, we can’t help but love the relentlessly pestering fella.
+Murray gives Bob such a genuinely endearing quality that we can’t help but love the relentlessly pestering fella.
 The same cannot quite be said for Richard Dreyfuss as Dr. Leo Marvin, who has some killer line deliveries in what starts out as an arrogant caricatured psychiatrist, and what ends with a bit too much one-note frenzy.

-What makes this is the way Marvin’s family and the audience are sucked into Bob’s seemingly dysfunctional worldview.
+What makes the wider arc of the film is the way Marvin’s family and the audience are sucked into Bob’s seemingly dysfunctional worldview.
 Towards the end, the way he sees and handles life gradually make sense to us.
-His 100% commitment to Leo’s dismissive “Take a Vacation from your Problems” advice seems like a healthy life choice because it works for Bob.
+His 100% commitment to Leo’s dismissive “Take a Vacation From Your Problems” advice seems like a healthy life choice because it works for Bob.
 As Marvin unspools, Bob becomes more firmly and permanently placed in the hearts of the Marvin family.
-Bob may have his fair share of mental problems, but they stem from his debilitating fear of the world around him and not from an inadequacy found in Bob’s comfort with himself.
+Bob may have his fair share of mental problems, but they stem from his debilitating fear of the world around him, not from an inadequacy found in Bob’s comfort with himself.
 The role-reversal that takes place is somewhat ingenious as Bob is cherished by the Marvin’s while Leo slips into a lapse of insanity.

 In & Out (1997)